warriorhub/warriorhub.github.io/index.md

 ### Home Page (User)

-When a user signs up or logs in, they can click on the "Home" link in the navbar and be taken to a list of all events which they can now RSVP for.
+When a user signs up or logs in, they can click on the "Home" link in the navbar and be taken to a list of all events which they can now be "Interested" in.
 This includes upcoming events as well as past events, like the landing page.

 <p align="center">
   <img src="images/web/home_user.png" alt="User Home Page" width="100%">